Skip to main content

 FAQ

-How do I use a fatal flaw to drive my plot?
+how do I use a fatal flaw to actually drive my plot forward

-Structure scenes so that acting on the flaw is the easier, more immediately satisfying choice.
-The character should gain something short-term when they indulge it — respect, safety, revenge — while paying a long-term cost that isn't visible yet.
-If resisting the flaw costs nothing, the flaw isn't doing narrative work.
-The scenarios this generator produces are built around that cost-benefit tension.
+Structure each scene so acting on the flaw is the easier, more immediately satisfying choice — the character gains something short-term (respect, safety, control) while paying a cost that isn't visible yet.
+If resisting the flaw costs nothing, it isn't doing narrative work.
+The scenarios this generator produces are built around that exact cost-benefit tension, so you can drop them into your outline and see where they land.

-What's the difference between a fatal flaw and a character weakness?
+what's the difference between a fatal flaw and just a character weakness

-A weakness is something the character is bad at — poor swordsmanship, shyness in crowds.
-A fatal flaw is something they do to themselves: a choice pattern, a belief, a compulsion.
-Weaknesses can be trained away; flaws require genuine internal change.
-Flaws are more dramatically useful because they implicate the character's identity, making change feel like a real sacrifice.
+A weakness is something the character is bad at — poor planning, slow reflexes.
+A fatal flaw is a choice pattern: a compulsion, a belief, a reflex that implicates their identity.
+Weaknesses can be trained away; flaws require genuine internal change, which is why overcoming one feels like a real sacrifice.
+That's what makes them dramatically useful rather than cosmetic.

-Can I use this generator for antagonists and supporting characters, not just protagonists?
+can I use these scenarios for antagonists and supporting characters too

-Absolutely, and it often produces stronger results for antagonists.
-A villain whose obsession or pride is tested by the plot — and who fails the test every time — becomes coherent and even tragic.
-Supporting characters with active flaws create meaningful subplots.
-Any character who makes choices can have a flaw driving them, and scenarios help you find where those choices become dramatically interesting.
+Yes, and antagonists often produce the strongest results.
+A villain whose obsession or pride is tested by the plot — and who fails every test — becomes coherent and even tragic rather than cartoonish.
+Supporting characters with active flaws generate meaningful subplots without needing a full arc.
+Any character who makes choices under pressure can benefit from a scenario built around a specific flaw.